bluesky/databroker/docs/source/tutorials/get-metadata.rst

 Control systems provide us with individually timestamps for every reading.
 These should generally *not* be used for data analysis.
-Any timing readings necessary for analysis shoudl be recorded as data, as a column in some steram.
+Any timing readings necessary for analysis should be recorded as data, as a column in some stream.
 These are intended to be used for debugging and troubleshooting.

-The timestamps associated with the readings in ``run.primary.read()`` are availabe as
+The timestamps associated with the readings in ``run.primary.read()`` are available as

 .. ipython:: python